 In Portugal, on Midsummer night, if you are attracted to someone, you can declare yourself in the heat of the festivities by offering to the loved person a manjerico (a flower-pot with a sweet basil plant) and a love poem.
 St John’s is a festival that is lived to the full in the streets, where anything is permitted.
 People carry a whole plant of flowering garlic with them (or a little plastic hammer), which they use to bang their neighbors over the head for good luck.
 According to one Portuguese Grandmother, the tradition is that St. John was a scalliwag in his youth and the people hit him on the head with the garlic saying “return to the right path.”

-In Russia, many rites of this holiday are connected with water, fertility and autopurification.
+Many Russian rites of this holiday are connected with water, fertility and purification.
 Girls, for example, would float their flower garlands on the water of rivers and tell their fortunes from their movement.
 Lads and girls would jump over the flames of bonfires.
 Nude bathing is likewise practiced.

-In Spain, traditionally, women collect several species of plants on St. John’s eve.
+Spanish women traditionally collected several species of plants on St. John’s eve.
 In some areas, these are arranged in a bunch and hung in doorways.
 In most others, they are dipped in a vessel with water and left outside exposed to the dew of night until the following morning, when people use the resulting flower water to wash their faces.
 Also, on some beaches, it was traditional for women who wanted to be fertile to bathe in the sea until they were washed by 9 waves.

 In Sweden, the Midsummer celebration is one of the most important holidays of the year.
 The main celebrations take place on the Friday, and the traditional events include raising and dancing around a huge maypole.
 Before the maypole is raised, greens and flowers are collected and used to cover the entire pole.
 The year’s first potatoes, pickled herring, sour cream, and possibly the first strawberries of the season are on the menu.
 Drinking songs are also important at this feast, and many drink heavily.

-It is thought that an ancient fertility festival was adapted into St. John’s Day by the church, even though it retained many pagan traditions, as the Swedes were slow to give up the old heathen customs.
+It is thought that an ancient fertility festival was adapted into St. John’s Day by the church.
+However, the celebration retained many pagan traditions, as the Swedes were slow to give up their customs.
 The connection to fertility is naturally linked to the time of year.
 Many young people became passionate at Midsummer, and this was accepted, probably because it resulted in more childbirths in March which was a good time for children to be born.

 So there are some ideas for you.
 Midsummer celebrations!
 Let’s do it!